Video Game Projects

-Qualifying video game projects are eligible to receive an incentive payment of up to 22.5% of eligible Texas spending.
+Qualifying video game projects are eligible to receive a cash grant up to 22.5% of eligible Texas spending.

 - Minimum eligible Texas spending of $100,000.

-- At least 70% of the total number of paid employees and contract laborers must be Texas residents.
+- At least 70% of the combined paid crew (employees and contract laborers) working in Texas must be Texas residents.

 The following types of projects, among the various other types of prohibited projects described in the Program Rules, are not eligible to receive funds from this program:

 - Obscene material, as defined by Section 43.21, Texas Penal Code;